Journey Student Rewards from Capital One Credit Card 2023 Review

 The more you know about using credit, saving your extra pennies and keeping debt in check, the better.

-The Journey® Student Rewards from Capital One® card is a Visa® Platinum card.
+The Journey Student Rewards from Capital One is a MasterCard.
 That means you get some sweet extras just for being a member.

 For example, the card comes with: